Search the Health Library

-Dr. Ashley Cimino-Mathews is an assistant professor of pathology and oncology at the Johns Hopkins University School of Medicine.
+Dr. Ashley Cimino-Mathews is an associate professor of pathology and oncology at the Johns Hopkins University School of Medicine.
 Her areas of clinical expertise include general surgical pathology and breast pathology.
 She joined the Breast Pathology Service at Johns Hopkins in July 2012.

 Dr. Cimino-Mathews obtained her B.S. degree with highest honors from Emory University, where she studied breast cancer tumor vaccine development.
 She received her M.D. from Weill Cornell Medical College, followed by a residency in anatomic and clinical pathology at The Johns Hopkins Hospital.

 Dr. Cimino-Mathew's ongoing research interests include breast cancer immunotherapy, the pathogenesis of breast cancer metastasis, and breast stromal neoplasms.